The Carrollian Superplane and Supersymmetry: Introduction

 Note, however, the `structure constants' are now, in general, functions of position--thus we have a Lie--Rinehart pair rather than a Lie algebra.
 There is a lot of freedom in the basic one-form, and it may be chosen constant, which is consistent with an Inönü--Wigner contraction of a Poincaré superalgebra.
 The $x$-dependence of the basic one-form/structure functions is at odds with Poincaré symmetry, and thus not all Carrollian supersymmetries have a relativistic parent.
 In other words, the class of Carrollian supersymmetries is larger than just those that arise from the $c\rightarrow 0$ limit.
 We remark that a similar, but distinct approach to Carrollian spinors was given by Bagchi et al. \cite{Bagchi:2023}, Banerjee et al. \cite{Banerjee:2023} \& Grumiller et al. \cite{Grumiller:2026}.
 In particular, the only metric-like structure on the Carroll plane is the degenerate metric, and so the degenerate Clifford algebra module is generated by gamma matrices with lower indices only.
 The limit approach to fermions was carefully discussed by Bergshoeff \cite{Bergshoeff:2024}.
 Carrollian conformal superalgebras were studied by Zheng \& Chen \cite{Zheng:2025}, and they provided novel algebras that are not constructed as the $c\rightarrow 0$ limit of a Poincaré superalgebra.
 Thus, the results of this note sit comfortably with Zheng \& Chen's constructions, although they work in $d= 3,4$.
 Concha \& Ravera \cite{Concha:2025} classify kinematical superalgebras via semigroup expansions (S-expansions) in their study of non-Lorentzian supergravity theories.
 Supersymmetric Carrollian theories, using $c\rightarrow 0$ limits, were studied by Kasikci et al. \cite{Kasikci:2024} and Koutrolikos \& Najafizadeh \cite{Koutrolikos:2023}.
+The foundations of supersymmetric Carrollian holography were established through the study of super-BMS algebras by Bagchi et al. \cite{Bagchi:2022} and the derivation of superconformal Carrollian holograms from AdS/CFT by Lipstein et al. \cite{Lipstein:2025}.
 While the field of Carrollian supersymmetry is rapidly evolving, it is fair to say the subject is relatively poorly understood.
 Much like the Lorentzian case, supersymmetric Carrollian theories are expected to have better renormalisation properties.
 For instance, the boson-fermion cancellation mechanism may lead to well-defined asymptotic charges which otherwise are divergent for purely bosonic theories.
 Within the flat space holography programme, Carrollian supersymmetry may place constraints on the dual theories, restricting the admissible classes of theories on the boundary.

 \textbf{Our use of supermanifolds:} We understand supermanifolds as locally superringed spaces, see for example Carmeli \cite{Carmeli:2011}, and we will assume a working knowledge of supergeometry.
 However, we will mostly work using coordinates and not employ deep results from the general theory of supermanifolds.
 Principal bundles in the category of supermanifolds are covered by Bartocci et al. \cite[Chapter VII]{Bartocci:1991}.
 We will denote the Garssmann parity of an object by `tilde', i.e., $\widetilde{O} \in \Z_2 = \{0,1 \}$.